Finding balance as a game designer

 I had a question from a fellow game designer, Chris, about how I balance things in my life.
 Everything, including playing around with new ideas; continuing to work on and develop games in progress; reaching out, meeting with, and following up with publishers; other game-related work; and real-world stuff.

 Now, I should preface this by saying that I am doing game design full-time.
-I left my job and career about a year and a half ago and have been focused on everything game design (creating games, teaching game design, and writing about game design in this blog and my books) ever since.
+I left my job and career over five and a half years ago and have been focused on everything game design (creating games, teaching

-That new shiny thing
+That shiny new thing

 In his email, Chris mentioned that he sometimes struggles with new ideas taking over and pulling him away from existing projects.